CPK Insurance

 Our Recommendation for Virginia

 For Virginia trucking buyers, the smartest first step is to decide whether your risk is mostly liability, cargo, or equipment.
 A long-haul carrier moving freight through storm-prone parts of the state usually needs a different mix than a local box truck operation in Richmond or a regional delivery fleet serving multiple counties.
 Because Virginia’s minimum commercial auto limits are lower than what many freight contracts require, do not let the state minimum become your target.
 Ask for a quote that separates motor carrier liability, physical damage, cargo, trailer interchange, bobtail coverage, and non-trucking liability insurance so you can see what each piece costs.
 Also compare deductibles carefully: in Virginia, weather exposure and claim frequency can make a low deductible look attractive until the premium tradeoff becomes clear.
-If you want a policy that fits your routes and equipment, request a personalized quote and review it with a Virginia-focused agent before binding.
+If you want a policy that fits your routes and equipment, get a quote with CPK Insurance and connect with a licensed insurance professional before binding.

 FAQ